solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS student guide - Building the business migration case with Windows Server and SQL Server.md

 ### Customer objections

+1. It appears there are multiple options of hosting SQL databases in Azure.
+What's the best option to choose, and how do you know it'll be compatible?

-1. What kind of downtime will be incurred when migrating the Windows Server and SQL Server VMs to Azure?
+2. What kind of downtime will be incurred when migrating the Windows Server and SQL Server workloads to Azure?

-2. Will we be able to rollback to the on-premises VMs if the migration fails?
+3. Will we be able to rollback to the on-premises VMs if the migration fails?

-3. Tailspin has negotiated an Enterprise Agreement (EA) with Microsoft for their Azure consumption.
+4. Tailspin has negotiated an Enterprise Agreement (EA) with Microsoft for their Azure consumption.
 Any cost estimates need to reflect their EA discount.

+5. Would there be further savings from the use of PaaS services?

 ### Infographic for common scenarios